leblocks/dotfiles/README.md

 * run stuff once a week
 * add gif with example usage
 * make sure that none of commands requires admin (except package installations)
-* fix problems with order of installation of python\npm\nodejs
 * support different package names for different installers

 ## Repository structure